Loading...

 Bricklayers Line (18m) & Line Blocks

-Bricklayers line is used as a point of reference when building to ensure the brickwork built is level and plumb, according to the internet it was one of the world’s earliest used tools!
+Bricklayers line is used as a point of reference when building along a structure, such as a wall, to ensure the brickwork built is level and plumb.
 The line is run from one corner of brickwork to the other and can be easily assembled with corner line blocks, which help you move the line up and down the brickwork more efficiently.

 Soft Brush (Horsehair or Other)

-Last, but by no means least, is the soft brush.
-Bricklayers absolutely must have a soft hand-held brush in their toolbox for the removal of excess mortar after pointing and finishing brick, block, or stonework.
+Bricklayers should have a soft brush in their toolbox to clean dust, debris, and excess mortar from brick surfaces and joints.
+This helps ensure a neat appearance and prepares the bricks for finishing or sealing.
 It’s important to use a soft-haired brush as anything harsher (i.e., wire brush) will damage the pointing and impact the overall quality of work.

 And there you have it, commonly used bricklaying tools for some toolbox inspiration!
 Read more construction content on our blog.